Tobias Whale: Publication history

-Created by Tony Isabella and Trevor Von Eeden, the character made his first appearance in Black Lightning #1 (April 1977).
+Created by Jenny Blake Isabella and Trevor Von Eeden, the character made his first appearance in Black Lightning #1 (April 1977).

+Whale was originally depicted as an African-American man with albinism.
+Following the DC Rebirth relaunch, Whale is depicted as lacking albinism.
+In a 2017 interview with Black Nerd Problems, Isabella stated that Whale's new design was inspired by LeBron James and the Brow, a Dick Tracy villain who she was fond of.

 Fictional character biography

 Tobias Whale is an African American kingpin with albinism, who works his way up from the rackets to head the Metropolis branch of the 100.
 A school teacher named Jefferson Pierce speaks out against the 100's drug trafficking, and, as a response, they make an example of one of his students: Earl Clifford.
 Joey Toledo leads his men into attacking Earl and hits him with a car.
-Seeking to avenge the murdered student and receiving help from his tailor friend Peter Gambi, Pierce becomes Black Lightning and attacks Joey and his men.
-After defeating his henchmen, Joey Toledo is grabbed by Black Lightning, who arranges for Toledo to meet him at Garfield High School's gymnasium to inform on the 100 to him.
+Seeking to avenge the murdered student and receiving help from his tailor friend Peter Gambi, Pierce becomes Black Lightning and attacks Toledo and his men.
+After defeating his henchmen, Toledo is grabbed by Black Lightning, who arranges for Toledo to meet him at Garfield High School's gymnasium to inform on the 100 to him.

-When Black Lightning meets with Joey Toledo, Malcolm Merlyn the Dark Archer also appears after being hired by Toledo to kill Black Lightning.
+When Black Lightning meets with Toledo, Malcolm Merlyn also appears after being hired by Toledo to kill Black Lightning.
 Their fight is crashed by Talia al Ghul and the League of Assassins, who are after Merlyn since he left the group after failing to kill Batman.
-The resulting battle ended with Joey Toledo being killed by a League of Assassins operative.
+The resulting battle ended with Toledo being killed by a League of Assassins operative.
 Afterwards, Pierce is so successful in avenging Earl's death that Tobias Whale is sent to jail.

-When he breaks out of prison some months later, he teams up with Syonide II in order to distribute a new highly addictive drug.
+After breaking out of prison some months later, Whale teams up with Syonide to distribute a new highly addictive drug.
 The drug's formula was supposedly in the possession of a woman named Violet Harper.
 Tobias sends Syonide to retrieve the formula.
-Unable to gain any information or find any trace of the formula, Syonide kills Harper.
-Violet Harper later comes back to life when an Aurakle possesses her lifeless body; this new being called herself Halo.
-Once he learned of Harper's resurrection, Tobias assumed that she must have memorized the formula.
-But since Harper had no memories from before her death, a frustrated Syonide killed her parents during the Outsiders' fight with Tobias Whale's henchmen.
+Unable to gain any information or find any trace of the formula, Syonide kills Violet.
+Violet is later revived when an Aurakle possesses her corpse and comes to be known as Halo.
+After learning of Violet's resurrection, Tobias assumed that she must have memorized the formula.
+Since Violet had no memories from before her death, a frustrated Syonide kills her parents during the Outsiders' fight with Whale's henchmen.